dev-cafe/blog/_posts/2017-04-27-peer-reviewed-installations.md

 this is to experiment and tweak *with scripts*.
 Interactive sessions are not easily reproducible for you or others.

-We wish to know who exactly installed what exactly how exactly.
+We wish to know precisely who installed a particular software and precisely how.
 This is achieved by tracking the installation scripts in a **Git repository**.
 Sometimes you notice that something broke on a particular day.
 Would be nice to go back to that day to figure out what we installed that day and see whether